A Ponoka snowmobiler’s “last hurrah” trip to the mountains ended in tragedy when he was killed by an avalanche on the weekend.

 Hamilton, 29, was wearing an inflatable avalanche-safety backpack, said Ken Groot, a fellow member of the Ponoka Kinsmen, but “it happened so fast, he didn’t have time to pull the rip cord.”

-He’s remembered as a gregarious community builder who could be a friend to anyone.
-Groot said Tom was a vocal proponent of many Kinsmen community enhancement projects, including parks and playgrounds.
+Hamilton was described as a gregarious community builder who could be a friend to anyone.
+Groot said he was a vocal proponent of many Kinsmen community enhancement projects, including parks and playgrounds.
 “He was a very outgoing person and a wonderful father.”

-Bennett recalls the deceased as a hard worker, who always greeted customers warmly.
+Bennett said Tom Hamilton will be remembered as a hard worker, who always greeted customers warmly.
 “It’s a real tragedy that he has two little kids who will not get to know their father. …

 “Our hearts go out to his wife and kids and the whole family.
 They’ve been a huge part of the community,” added the mayor.

 Hamilton’s step-mother, Beva Hamilton, was a town councillor for a year before her death in 2011.